 Check back for information on next year's sleepover!

 Spend a night at the museum!
-Join us for after hours special activities and night time gallery explorations.
-Create, explore, and finally sleep amongst the exhibits.
+Join us for after-hours special activities and nighttime gallery explorations.
+Create, explore, and finally sleep among the exhibits.
 An evening snack and light breakfast will be provided.

-Ages: 7-13 year olds with accompanying adult (1 adult can accompany up to 3 kids max).
+Ages: 7-13 year olds with accompanying adult (1 adult can accompany up to 3 kids).

-- You will be contacted for further information and to confirm availability.
+- Space is limited.
+You will be contacted for further information and to confirm availability.

 - A minimum of one adult must register per three children.

 - Full payment is expected within 24 hours of registration confirmation.

 7 - 7:30 pm: Check-in

 9:00 - 10:30: Snack available

 10:30 - 11:00: Science demonstration